Mukenia-Mark/Knead-and-Dough/README.md

 ## Product Description:

-This is a webpage i which people can order pizza's from knead and dough.
+This is a webpage from which people can order pizza's straight from the knead and dough kitchen.

 ## Getting Started: